 Your correctly produced budget is a very precise tool for analysing your finances.
 It will be able to answer 2 questions, 'Do I spend more than I earn?' and 'What can I afford to spend?'

-Do a money makeover here.
+Once you are aware of how much you have coming in and going out you can then start to put together your budget and establish how much you have left for savings.

-Work out your budget - what money do you have coming in, what do you need to pay for and what's left for savings.
-Use our budget calculator here to help you manage your money.
+Use our budget calculator $\underline{here}$ to help you manage your money.